mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.inc.rst

 * ``head_type`` (Default value = ``'auto'``)

-  * ``'auto'`` The most suitable type of rule heads is chosen automatically based on the loss function.
+  * ``'auto'`` The most suitable type of rule heads is chosen automatically, depending on the loss function.
   * ``'single-label'`` If all rules should predict for a single label.
   * ``'complete'`` If all rules should predict for all labels simultaneously, potentially capturing dependencies between the labels.

 * ``shrinkage`` (Default value = ``0.3``)

-  * The shrinkage parameter, a.k.a. the "learning rate", to be used.
+  * The shrinkage parameter, a.k.a. the "learning rate", that is used to shrink the weight of individual rules.
 Must be in (0, 1].

 * ``loss`` (Default value = ``'logistic-label-wise'``)